 With widespread acceptance of marijuana and studies coming out every day on the benefits of marijuana, the socials norms and the general perception of marijuana is changing.
 Many are reevaluating what the issue is with marijuana and why it has been so heavily criticised with little basis on the effects its actually has on individuals and wider society.
-A Gallup study recently indicated that for the first time in history, the majority of Republicans are supportive of marijuana legalization.
+A Gallup study recently indicated that for the first time in history, the majority of Republicans are supportive of marijuana in NBA Legalization.
 1 in 5 people in the USA currently live in a state where the use of marijuana is completely legal.
 And with Canada recognizing recreational marijuana next year, the USA is starting to ask questions about its own marijuana policy and the potential applications of marijuana.

 Medical Marijuana Removed from the List